-- 1. Open the rautjarvi_1994.csv file from the exercise_data\forestry directory in a text editor and note that the inventory data file has an attribute called ID that has the numbers of the forest stands.
+Open the rautjarvi_1994.csv file from the exercise_data\forestry directory in a text editor and note that the inventory data file has an attribute called ID that has the numbers of the forest stands.
 Those numbers are the same as the forest stands ids you have entered for your polygons and can be used to link the data from the text file to your vector file.
-You can see the metadata for this inventory data in the file rautjarvi_1994_legend.txt in the same folder. - 2.
-Now add this file into the project:
+You can see the metadata for this inventory data in the file rautjarvi_1994_legend.txt in the same folder.

-- 1. Use the Add Delimited Text Layer tool.
-This is accessed via Layer ► Add Layer ► Add Delimited Text Layer.... - 2.
-Set details in the dialog as follows:
+• Open the .csv in QGIS with the Layer ► Add Delimited Text Layer... tool.
+In the dialog, set it as follows:

-- 3. Press Add to load the formatted csv file in the project. - 3.
-To link the data from the .csv file with the digitized polygons, create a join between the two layers: - 1.
-Open the Layer Properties for the forest_stands layer. - 2.
-Go to the Joins tab. - 3.
-Click Add new join on the bottom of the dialog box. - 4.
-Select rautjarvi_1994.csv as the Join layer - 5.
-Set the Join field to ID - 6.
-Set the Target field to ID - 7.
-Click OK two times.
+To add the data from the .csv file:

+- Open the Layer Properties for the forest_stands layer. - Go to the Joins tab. - Click the plus sign on the bottom of the dialog box. - Select rautjarvi_1994.csv as the Join layer and ID as the Join field. - Make sure that the Target field is also set to id. - Click OK two times.

 The data from the text file should be now linked to your vector file.
-To see what has happened, select the forest_stands layer and use Open Attribute Table.
+To see what has happened, open the attribute table for the forest_stands layer.
 You can see that all the attributes from the inventory data file are now linked to your digitized vector layer.